-As the schools are closed across the UK due to COVID-19, we understand that many parents and guardians will be looking for extra educational resources for their children, not least during the Spring holidays.
+As the schools are closed across the UK due to COVID-19, we understand that many parents and guardians will be looking for extra educational resources for their children.

 We’ve created this page to help those of you who are juggling working from home whilst also parenting full-time, offering our support on how to adjust with children in the current climate.